 Now, if your toddler or older child has never used white noise, or you’ve already stopped using it, it’s not a must for them.
 I’ve even worked with some families whose child said they didn’t like it anymore.
 I’ve also known some older kids who prefer a box fan, or parents even put a box fan in the hallway so there’s still some sense of white noise, and that’s totally fine!

 But if your child really doesn’t like white noise, that’s okay.
-It’s not usually a make it or break it; as kids get older, a sound machine is mostly a helpful tool for parents.
+It’s not usually a make it or break it; as kids get older, a sound machine mostly brings a sense of routine, and then just helps parents keep living life after bedtime without a crazy fear of waking the kids.

 The Best Sound Setting to Use on a Sound Machine

-When I suggest parents use sound machines, I’m not talking about any and all sounds on that thing…there are A LOT of sound options on a sound machine.
-When I say sound machine, I am talking white noise – consistent, white noise.
+When I suggest parents use sound machines, I’m not talking about any and all sounds on that thing…there are A LOT of sound options on some sound machines.
+When I say sound machine, I am talking white noise, pink noise, and brown noise.
+For the sake of ease I will say white noise, but I’m mainly talking about something consistent.

 It’s important that our little ones’ sleep environments are the same when they fall asleep and when they wake up in the morning (i.e. just as dark and the same noise).
 Music, however, is not consistent.
 Songs often rise and fall in pitch and possibly volume, they switch tracks, and eventually stop altogether.
 Those inconsistencies could keep your child in a lighter sleep and/or cause them to startle out of sleep because their environment has somehow changed from when they first fell asleep.